-Identified/Assessed process for monitoring safety/security performance of external operators that transport passengers of the Operator.
+Auditor Actions and the second Identified/Assessed process for monitoring safety/security performance of external operators that transport passengers of the Operator.
 Interviewed responsible managers.
 Examined plan/methods for monitoring applicable other operators (focus: includes all operators that transport the operator's passengers under a commercial aviation agreement).
 Examined selected monitoring reports of other operators (focus: monitoring process ensures the other operator is fulfilling applicable safety/security requirements).
-Other Actions (Specify)

-Refer to the IRM for the definitions of ACMI Lease Agreement, Capacity Purchase Agreement (CPA), Code Share Agreement, Damp Lease Agreement, IOSA Registration Period and Wet Lease Agreement.
+Other Actions (Specify) Gui dance Refer to the IRM for the definitions of ACMI Lease Agreement, Capacity Purchase Agreement (CPA), Code Share Agreement, Damp Lease Agreement, IOSA Registration Period and Wet Lease Agreement.
 The intent of this standard is for an operator to have a process that provides for the auditing of any other operator with which it has entered or will enter into a commercial aviation agreement to transport its passengers on flights conducted by the other operator.
 Such audit verifies that the other operator meets applicable ICAO standards and may be conducted either by the operator or by a third party that is acceptable to the operator.

-Another operator that is on the IOSA Registry has already been audited and found to meet applicable ICAO safety standards.
-Therefore, conformity with this standard does not require an operator to provide for an additional audit of another operator that is on the IOSA Registry as long as such registration is maintained by the other operator and any registration annotations have been taken into consideration by the operator.
+ICA prov regi other operator that is on the IOSA Registry has already been audited and found to meet applicable a safety standards.
+Therefore, conformity with this standard does not require an operator to wide for an additional audit of another operator that is on the IOSA Registry as long as such istration is maintained by the other operator and any registration annotations have been taken into sideration by the operator. olicable ICAO standards as specified in item (i) are those standards contained in Annexes 1, 6, 8, 18 and 19 that would be applicable to the other operator being audited.
+A complete cross-reference list of ICAO-IOSA standards may be found at www.iata.org/iosa.

-\otimes \otimes \otimes \otimes
+$\otimes$ $\otimes$ $\otimes$ $\otimes$